pradeeshattlee/Zendesk_NodeJS_CRUD/README.md

 3-Install the request package
    npm i request

-4-Run the filesin cmd node <file name>
+4-Run the files in cmd node <file name>